Cetearyl Alcohol – Natural Fatty Alcohol Blend for Cosmetic Formulations

 -

 Body Butters: Use in body butter formulations for a rich, luxurious texture and improved stability.
-Enhances the application feel, making skin feel soft and hydrated.
+Enhances the feel, making skin soft and hydrated.

 -

-Makeup Products: Improve the texture, thickness, and stability of foundation, powders, and creams with Cetearyl Alcohol.
+Makeup Products: Improves texture, thickness, and stability of foundations, powders, and creams with Cetearyl Alcohol.

 -

-Lotions & Creams: Use at 1% to 5% in the oil phase to improve stability, thickness, and texture.
+Lotions & Creams: 1% to 5% in the oil phase to improve stability, thickness, and texture.

 -

-Conditioners & Hair Masks: Use at 2% to 10% for thicker, more emollient formulations that apply easily and provide a silky finish.
+Conditioners & Hair Masks: 2% to 10% for thicker, more emollient formulations that apply easily and provide a silky finish.

 -

-Body Butters: Use 3% to 10% for added viscosity and a creamy, rich feel.
+Body Butters: 3% to 10% for added viscosity and creamy feel.
 Helps maintain stability in rich formulations.

 -

-Makeup Products: Use at 1% to 5% to improve texture and spreadability.
+Makeup Products: 1% to 5% to improve texture and spreadability.

 How to Use Cetearyl Alcohol in Formulations